Quant-Code-Hacker/NUMATIX_ASSIGNMENT/README.md

   - `BINANCE_TESTNET_API_SECRET`

 ## 5. Trade Matching & Validation
+**PLease Note : While backtesting I have even considered other days also (previous day of the live execution , current day with extra one hour) , hence the number of trades is more.
+But when compared with the live test time period , the trades match completely (Refer : Output/Validation.txt)**
 ### Purpose
 Validates that backtest and live trading produce **identical signals** and similar execution, ensuring strategy parity.